mietek/halcyon-website/pages/reference/index.md

 Prevents building the app and any dependencies.

-Intended to use on resource-constrainted machines incapable of performing builds.
+Intended to use on resource-constrained machines, capable of installing and running the app, but not building it.

 ### `HALCYON_NO_BUILD_DEPENDENCIES`